Meet the Skipper

 Despite the slow pace, the weather whims, and the occasional cleat in the wrong place, sailing is absolutely worth it.
 The memories you make on the water are impossible to explain to someone who hasn’t been there.
 The colours of the sea and sky, the smell of salt in the air, the fish you catch and cook yourself... and then, there’s the sunset.
 Nothing compares to watching the sun dip below the horizon, a drink in hand, surrounded by friends.
 It’s pure magic.

-My Vision with L u n a
+My Vision with 'Luna'

-With L u n a, my vision is to share that magic with you.
+With Luna, my vision is to share that magic with you.
 To give you a true introduction — and hopefully, a deeper understanding — of life on the water.
 Whether you're new to sailing or just curious about the lifestyle, 'Luna' is about creating real moments, unforgettable memories, and a connection to the sea that stays with you long after you’ve left the dock.